madeso/bookshelf/content/books/97things/thing_15.md

 +++
-title = "Coding with Reason"
+title = "15: Coding with Reason"
 weight = 15
 +++